-Fraunhofer was the Company's most significant vendor solely on the basis of the three-party Yellow Fever vaccine development program among Fiocruz/Bio-Manguinhos, the Company, and Fraunhofer (described in greater detail below).
-The accounts payable balance under this three-party agreement includes amounts due Fraunhofer of approximately \$0 and \$341,000 as of December 31, 2016 and June 30, 2016, respectively, and accrued expenses of \$75,000 and \$122,000 as of December 31, 2016 and June 30, 2016, respectively.
+Previously, Fraunhofer had been the Company's most significant vendor solely on the basis of the three-party Yellow Fever vaccine development program among Fiocruz/Bio-Manguinhos, the Company, and Fraunhofer (described in greater detail below) but expenses have decreased due to changes in technology services performed pursuant to the agreement with Fiocruz.
+The accounts payable balance under this three-party agreement includes amounts due Fraunhofer of approximately \$75,000 and \$341,000 as of March 31, 2017 and June 30, 2016, respectively, and accrued expenses of \$0 and \$122,000 as of March 31, 2017 and June 30, 2016, respectively.
 See Note 14 - Commitments and Contingencies.

-On January 4, 2011, the Company entered into the Collaboration and License Agreement (the "CLA") which is a three-party agreement involving the Company, Fraunhofer and Fiocruz, a public entity, member of the Indirect Federal Public Administration and linked to the Health Ministry of Brazil, acting through its unit Bio-Manguinhos.
+On January 4, 2011, the Company entered into the Collaboration and License Agreement (the "CLA") which is a three party agreement involving the Company, Fraunhofer and Fiocruz, a public entity, member of the Indirect Federal Public Administration and linked to the Health Ministry of Brazil, acting through its unit Bio-Manguinhos.
 The CLA provides for the development of a yellow fever vaccine to be manufactured and distributed within Latin America and Africa by Fiocruz.
 The CLA was supplemented by a bilateral agreement between iBio and Fraunhofer dated December 27, 2010 in which the Company engaged Fraunhofer as a contractor to provide the research and development services (both, together, the "Agreement").
 The services are billed to Fiocruz at Fraunhofer's cost, so the Company's revenue is equivalent to expense and there is no profit.

 On June 12, 2014, Fiocruz, Fraunhofer and iBio executed an amendment to the CLA (the "Amended Agreement") which provides for revised research and development, work plans, reporting, objectives, estimated budget, and project billing process.
-Under the Amended Agreement, the Company recognized revenue of \$75,000 and \$119,000 for the three months ended December 31, 2016 and 2015, respectively, and \$137,000 and \$279,000 for the six months ended December 31, 2016 and 2015, respectively, for work performed for Fiocruz pursuant to the Amended Agreement by the Company's subcontractor, Fraunhofer, and recognized research and development expenses of the same amount due Fraunhofer for that work.
+Under the Amended Agreement, the Company recognized revenue of \$0 and \$357,000 for the three months ended March 31, 2017 and 2016, respectively, and \$137,000 and \$635,000 for the nine months ended March 31, 2017 and 2016, respectively, for work performed for Fiocruz pursuant to the Amended Agreement by the Company's subcontractor, Fraunhofer, and recognized research and development expenses of the same amount due Fraunhofer for that work.